Modern Technology31st May 2006

 Regular readers of this site could be forgiven for thinking that my writings only chronicle the inadequacies of assorted parks around the world, rather than the many positives.
 It is with absolute delight therefore that I can say that the only negative thing that springs to mind about Adventureland is its location, a few miles away from Des Moines, or in better terms, more than four thousand miles from my home.
 And yes, that is pretty selfish of me!

 The park first installed a wooden coaster in 1978, and that ride remains today.
 Tornado (#737) has been well looked after over the years, and though it does shudder a bit it is still fun to ride.
 It is certainly leagues ahead of the steel coaster found next to it, Dragon (#738), which had square wheels that only followed the track in the broadest sense of the word.
-The ride experience had very little to recommend it, although some of the younger patrons seemed happy enough to ride repeatedly.
-Goodness knows why.
+The ride experience had very little to recommend it, although some of the younger patrons seemed happy enough to ride repeatedly for reasons best known to themselves.

 One of my favourite water rides is the spinning rapids concept.
 There was a small model in Adventureland, possibly the smallest seen on my travels, but great fun nevertheless.
 Unfortunately, it was suffering from slow loading speed for some reason, resulting in three boats waiting outside the station pretty much continuously.
 It wasn't possible for me to determine why this might have been, but speculation suggests a lift motor problem, as only a single boat was allowed onto the lift at a time.